Heating field guide

 Primary safety references

-These official resources informed the safety portions of this guide and are worth reviewing if you are deciding whether the situation belongs in the normal repair bucket or the emergency bucket.
+These official resources informed the safety portions of this guide and are worth reviewing if you are deciding whether the situation belongs in a routine repair or an urgent safety call.

 1. CDC: Carbon Monoxide Poisoning Basics